The truth about Cleveland’s “Assault Weapon Ban” - Part II

 Even more serious, had the CPD even checked, Mr. Lesure had two pending felony charges in Cuyahoga County Common Pleas Court - case number 06-CR-487441A - at the time he was caught with the gun.
 One of the two felony charges was aggravated theft, which means he was under an entirely different federal and state disqualification from firearm ownership at the time he was caught with the gun on February 5, 2007.
 This is firearm under disability and is a state and federal crime (felony.)
 Stated plainly, this man had pending felony charges in a different case and couldn’t possess any firearm.
 Yet Cleveland only sought the misdemeanor gun charges rather than the felony disability charges.

 Even worse than that, if CPD had examined the docket at all, they would have learned that Lesure had not shown up for his Common Pleas felony case and had just been arrested and put in jail on that case for failure to appear.
 He had a demonstrated history of not following court orders.
-On February 1 he posted a token bail in the felony case ($1,500 posted by a bondsman, meaning it likely cost $150 to get out of jail) and 4 days later committed the violent gun crime that Cleveland charged only as a misdemeanor.
+On February 1 he posted a token bail in the felony case ($1,500 posted by a bondsman, meaning it likely cost $150 to get out of jail) and four days later committed the violent gun crime that Cleveland charged only as a misdemeanor.
 Compounding this is that despite demonstrating that he would not obey Court Orders to appear, and despite demonstrating he would not obey yet another Court Order issued to protect the victim, the Court allowed Lesure to go free on bail with just another Order to stay away from the victim, which he promptly disobeyed.

 Lesure also subsequently skipped his bail on the misdemeanor gun assault case and had to be arrested to be brought back to face the charges.